How excited are you to start your Facebook Business page? This is a step-by-step guide that will help you to create a

-Next, you can choose to upload a photo from your computer or choose from your Page photos you have already added.
+Next, you can choose to upload a photo from your computer or choose from the Page photos you have already added.

 After clicking on a photo, you want to add a cover photo, and you drag the image up or down to reposition it.

 When you are happy with the position of the picture, click Save.

 There are some Cover photo guidelines that you will want to be familiar with when you are creating your cover photo.
 Facebook frequently changes their guidelines and policies, so be sure to search for any changes to the guidelines Facebook might have added.